Non-destructive Depth-Resolved Characterization of Residual Strain Fields in High Electron Mobility Transistors using Differential Aperture X-ray Microscopy: Materials

-Commercial HEMTs (CGH60008D, Wolfspeed) were used as specimens for the residual strain DAXM measurements.
-The layer structure in the devices reported by the manufacturer include a 20 nm Al0.22Ga0.78N barrier, 1 nm thick AlN interlayer, 1.4 $\mu$m GaN buffer, and 100 $\mu$m 4H–SiC substrate with a gate length of 0.25 $\mu$m.
-The devices are approximately 600 $\mu$m $\times$ 600 $\mu$m in dimension and images of the devices can be viewed in Fig. \ref{fig:sample}.
 Two devices were probed with residual strain measurements: one pristine device and one device that was irradiated.
-Irradiation was performed at room temperature to Co-60 $\gamma$-doses of 5$\times 10^5$ rads at the Radiation Science and Engineering Center at Penn State University.
-Samples were fixed within a 4 in diameter $\times$ 4 in tall iso-dose region inside the $\gamma$-Cell and irradiated at a traceable certified dose rate of 180 krad/hr.
+Irradiation was performed at room temperature to Co-60 $\gamma$ total ionizing dose (TID) of 5$\times 10^5$ rad (0.5 Mrad) at the Radiation Science and Engineering Center at Penn State University.
+The choice of TID for this work was informed by a previous study of $\gamma$ irradiation effects on GaN HEMTs for five different levels ranging from $10^5$ to $10^7$ rad \cite{rasel2022thermo}.
+In the previous study, appreciable damage from an electronic perspective (dislocation generation) was observed in transmission electron microscopy (TEM) measurements at $10^5$ rad.
+We also note that other sources of radiation (neutrons and charged particles) can generate significant radiation damage, but the non-activating nature of $\gamma$-irradiation was a benefit for technique development.
+Samples were fixed within a 4 in diameter $\times$ 4 in tall iso-dose region inside the $\gamma$-Cell and irradiated at a traceable certified TID rate of 180 krad/hr.
 Note that the damage or cloudy appearance on the specimens, particularly the irradiated specimen, is due to damage to an epoxy layer on the specimen surface, and is not necessarily indicative of damage to the device itself.